Your basket is currently empty!

 There are several sources of serotonin in your body, including your brain and gastrointestinal tract.

-When there is too much serotonin present or when it accumulates rapidly due to medication interactions or overdoses, you may experience ranging from mild discomfort to severe illness.
+When there is too much serotonin present or when it accumulates rapidly due to medication interactions or overdoses, you may experience symptoms ranging from mild discomfort to severe illness.

 Knowing the common medications contributing to increased serotonin levels can help prevent Serotonin Syndrome.